Skip to main content

 }

-This plugin serves the OAuth Protected Resource Metadata document at /.well-known/oauth-protected-resource.
-Instead of hardcoding the metadata as a static JSON string, it automatically derives the document from your OIDC auth module:
+It serves the OAuth Protected Resource Metadata document at /.well-known/oauth-protected-resource.
+Instead of hardcoding the metadata as a static JSON string, it automatically derives the document from the OIDC auth module of the virtual server:

 FieldSourceDescription